delays.lib

 , fdelay5

-are also available where n is the order of the interpolation.
+are also available where N

 Thiran Allpass Interpolation